Category Archives: Royal Relationships

 © Unofficial Royalty 2020

-source: Wikipedia
+Mary Robinson, – source: Wikipedia

-Mary Darby was born in Bristol on November 27, 1757 to Naval Captain Nicholas Darby and Hester Vanacott.
-While Mary was very young, her father left the family, leaving her mother to support herself and five children.
+Mary Darby was born in Bristol on November 27, 1757, to Naval Captain Nicholas Darby and Hester Vanacott.
+When Mary was very young, her father left the family, leaving her mother to support herself and five children.
 She did this by opening a school for young girls, where Mary also taught before she was even 14 years old.
 After the school closed, she attended a school in London run by Hanna More, and there she caught the attention of famed actor David Garrick, who encouraged her to get involved in the theater.

-When her husband was put into Debtor’s Prison in 1775, Mary went with him, living there with their six-month-old daughter for nearly 15 months until he was released.
-While there, Mary discovered that she could publish some of her poetry to make a living.
-Her first book of poetry – Poems By Mrs. Robinson – was published in 1775.
+When Mary’s husband was put into Debtor’s Prison in 1775, Mary went with him, living there with their six-month-old daughter for nearly 15 months until he was released.
+While there, Mary discovered she could publish some of her poetry to make a living.
+Her first book of poetry Poems By Mrs. Robinson was published in 1775.
 She soon caught the attention of Georgina Cavendish, Duchess of Devonshire who became somewhat of a patron to Mary, sponsoring the publication of Mary’s second book of poetry — Captivity.

 Mary Robinson as Perdita, 1782, portrait by Sir Joshua Reynolds. source: Wikipedia